Configure Docker apps

 Do this only once per server.

-In the service’s Pillar file, add, for example:
+In the server’s Pillar file, add, for example:

 docker: